0xDBFB7/scientific_standards/README.md

 > In this context, this work was initiated by Eads Launch Vehicles to better evaluate the maturity and applicability of existing formal validation techniques[...]
 > In fact, although limited in the past to small academic examples, formal methods seem now mature enough to be used within an industrial context, even for large scale applications.>
 > [Model Checking Ariane-5 Flight Program](https://hal.archives-ouvertes.fr/hal-00374649/document)

+There is often disagreement on the minutia of these standards.
+But, on the largest scale, strict adherence to Space Shuttle-era quality standards is a path which has a high chance of producing correct outputs.

+Most software developers don't follow these guidelines, perhaps because - like the kind of exploratory experimentation done in the early stages of a field - failures are unimportant.
+But published science is supposed to be all about rigor.

 <hr>